adiKhan12/PDF-Viewer-and-Annotator/README.md

 # PDF Annotation Tool

 A user-friendly, in-browser PDF annotation tool that allows you to open, view, annotate, and save PDF files.
-Built with HTML, CSS, and JavaScript, and leveraging the jsPDF libraries for generating the PDF document.
+Built with HTML, CSS, and JavaScript, and leveraging the PDF.js library for rendering and jsPDF for generating PDF documents.

 ## Features